Terms & Conditions

 These standard terms of business apply to all engagements accepted by Arrow Accountants Ltd. The engagements comprise the attached agreement (“Agreement”) entered into between Arrow Accountants Ltd and you which incorporate these terms and conditions, together these form our contract with you.
-Arrow Accountants Ltd, trading as Target Accounting, is a limited company registered in England and Wales under company number 07674388 with its registered office at 46 Station Road, North Harrow, Harrow, England, HA2 7SE.
+Arrow Accountants Ltd, trading as Target Accounting, is a limited company registered in England and Wales under company number 07674388 with its registered office at DNS House 382 Kenton Road, Harrow, Middlesex, United Kingdom, HA3 8DP.
 References to “Target”, “We” and “Us” are to Arrow Accountants Ltd trading as Target Accounting.
 References to “Client”, “Company”, “You” or “Your” is to our client under the Agreement.
 All work carried out is subject to these terms except where changes are expressly agreed in writing.
 If there is a conflict between the Agreement and these terms, the Agreement shall prevail.

 “Services” shall mean the accountancy services set out in Appendix 1 of the Agreement.